Genocs/genocs-library-docs/content/en/library/distributed-tracing/index.md

 ## Options

-`enabled` - determines whether reporting is enabled.
+`enabled` - It determines whether reporting is enabled.

-`serviceName` - name of the applciation that’s going to be used in Jaeger query engine.
+`serviceName` - The name of the application that’s going to be used in Jaeger query engine.

-`udpHost` - host part of the Jaeger endpoint (UDP).
+`udpHost` - The host part of the Jaeger endpoint (UDP).

-`udpPort` - port of the Jaeger endpoint (UDP).
+`udpPort` - The port of the Jaeger endpoint (UDP).

-`maxPacketSize` - maximum size of the UDP header packet (by default 0).
+`maxPacketSize` - Then maximum size of the UDP header packet (by default 0).
 This is not required.

 `sampler` - The allowed values are: const, rate and probabilistic.
 For more details about sampling check the official Jaeger Docs.

-`maxTracesPerSecond` - determines maximum number of reported traces per second.
+`maxTracesPerSecond` - It determines maximum number of reported traces per second.
 Required only for rate sampler.

-`samplingRate` - determines the percentage of spans to report.
+`samplingRate` - It determines the percentage of spans to report.
 Required only for probabilistic sampler.

 ## Settings